dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 Emulating the Tandy will cause the standard DOS font to be a bit different;
 this is normal, so don't be alarmed by it.

-After a restart, we're finally hearing different synthesised music which sounds definitely better than the PC speaker rendition, but not as good as the OPL music.
+After a restart, we're finally hearing different synthesised music, which sounds definitely better than the PC speaker rendition but not as good as the OPL music.
 Interestingly, the Tandy music plays a little bit faster than the other sound options.